How early do we need to book?

 - Managing client communication and event logistics

-As for our “Victorian” presentation repertoire, many corporate parties wish to keep the overtly Christian influence to a minimum in order to be sensitive to other cultures present.
+Yes, both in the Victorian set and in our exclusive arrangements of popular modern songs.
+As for our "Victorian" presentation repertoire, many corporate parties wish to keep the overtly Christian influence to a minimum in order to be sensitive to other cultures present.
 We can do smaller sets of our repertoire list which either are not specifically sacred or which can be easily altered to remove specific sacred words, and still maintain the Victorian-era feel and presentation.

-Here is a list of the carols which are less sacred in nature, which we believe are appropriate for a corporate party.
+Here is a list of the Victorian carols which are less sacred in nature, which we believe are appropriate for a corporate party.

 - Bring Us In Good Ale